Are you currently writing guest posts?

 Don’t expect them to Google your name, do some investigation to see what company you own, and then visit your website from there.

 That’s way too complicated, and nobody is going to take that many steps.

 Instead, just include natural hyperlinks within the content of your posts.
-Writing guest posts is one of my favorite ways for you to consistently build backlinks.
+Writing guest posts is one of our favorite ways for you to consistently build backlinks.

 If you do this correctly, people will click and be sent to your website directly.